 We cover more on the role of food and immunity in our article, The Science Behind Nourishing Immunity.
 Essentially, the saying “you are what you eat” goes a long way.

 Anti-inflammatory foods include tomatoes, olive oil, fatty fish, certain fruits, and green leafy vegetables—like moringa!
 These foods lower the odds of an inflammation flare in your body, and also help with overall functioning.
 According to Web MD, anti-inflammatory diets also can reduce the pain of flare-ups when they do occur.

 The article by Harvard Health, mentioned above, goes on to suggest following a Mediterranean diet, as several of the staples are the same foods with anti-inflammatory properties.

 Moringa as an anti-inflammatory food

-In fact, one study found that moringa might be helpful in treating acute inflammatory conditions due to its powerful anti-inflammatory properties.
-Another study found that moringa not only reduced inflammation markers in mice but also helped reduce obesity, insulin, and cholesterol.
-The very makeup of moringa, most identifiable is the presence of isothiocyanates, helps combat these issues without much more effort than simply incorporating it into your diet.
+One study found that moringa might be helpful in treating acute inflammatory conditions, such as rheumatic pain.
+Another study found that moringa reduced inflammation markers in mice, and also helped reduce obesity, insulin, and cholesterol.
+Incoporating moringa in your diet helps combat inflammation, largely due to the presence of its isothiocyanates.

-Our Kuli Kuli moringa powder makes it super easy to add a healthy dose of this anti-inflammatory product to your diet.
-Whether you are using it to treat your sore muscles or to help combat your stressful life you can easily do both by adding a scoop to your morning smoothies.
+Our organic Kuli Kuli moringa powder makes it easy to add this anti-inflammatory product to your diet.
+Whether you are using it to treat your sore muscles or to help combat your stressful life, you can do both by adding a scoop to a morning smoothie.